Is Square Enix’s Comeback Imminent?

 3) A Lack of Commitment to New IP

 Square Enix is a company that dates back to 1975.
 With its years of experience, the publisher has its roots in several key franchises.
 Final Fantasy, Dragon Quest, and Kingdom Hearts are all series that are bound to come up again and again in quarterly financial meetings for investors and shareholders.

-For a company with such a long and tenured history, it’s a same that Square Enix seems so unwilling to invest in new franchises.
+For a company with such a long and tenured history, it’s a shame that Square Enix seems so unwilling to invest in new franchises.
 Games like TWEWY and Bravely Default are the exception rather than the norm, and the inability for Square Enix to commit itself to trying new and exciting things is yet another reason why I believe they’re being held back.